eesd-epfl/harmonic-integration-via-kaczmarz/README.md

 Finally, for classical least-squares L1 and L2-norm solvers, we implemented some of them in the 'harmonic_helper.py'.
 The users can use these algorithms for comparisons.

-The dataset where the analysis results of this paper were based, is published on: Zenodo.
+The dataset where the analysis results of this paper were based, is published on [Zenodo](10.5281/zenodo.8118265).